hyosung11/Launch-School/Courses/journal.md

 12:59 About to start PEDAC Study Session.

 14:09 End of PEDAC study session.
 My legs are so tired right now.
 I need to sit or lay down and rest them.

+14:34 Impermanence.
+I feel tired.
+I'm on the couch.
+I want to watch Chelsea in the Champions League.
+I need to leave to referee at 15:30.
+I don't feel like studying more right now.
+Ugh.

+20:33 I haven't done anymore studying today.
+I'm going to watch Money Heist with Sohee and go to sleep.